GSA/digitalgov.gov/content/resources/hawaii-wildfires-guidance-for-us-government.md

 {{< note >}} **All federal agencies are required to follow this guidance.** {{< /note >}}

 {{< note "action" >}}
-NOTE: Use the phrase “Hawaii wildfires” instead of “Hawaiian wildfires” to be respectful of Hawaii’s culture and history.
+**NOTE**: Use the phrase “Hawaii wildfires” instead of “Hawaiian wildfires” to be respectful of Hawaii’s culture and history.
 The term "Hawaiian" should only be used to refer to the islands’ Indigenous people.
 {{< /note >}}

 ## In brief